 Morning Coffee

 In this opening keynote, Kris will share with you the top reputation trends you need to know about in the new post-pandemic reality.
-He will also share how the Ukraine crisis has changed the world of crisis communications, the tactics needed to maintain clear lines of communications and protect your reputation in times of crisis.
+He will also share how the COVID-19 crisis has changed the world of crisis communications, the tactics needed to maintain clear lines of communications and protect your reputation in times of crisis.

 Reputation Management in a Polarised World